surisdi/minimal-mistakes/index.md

 </p>

 <p>
-I am interested in multimodal
-machine learning, or how to use different sources of information &mdash;like vision, audio and text&mdash; to formulate and solve computer vision and artificial intelligence problems.
-My interests also include self-supervised and active learning, and in general all the areas of artificial intelligence that involve using all the available information in an intelligent way.
+I am interested in multimodal machine learning, video dynamics and self-supervised learning, and in general all the areas of artificial intelligence that involve using all the available information in an intelligent way.
 </p>
   <p>